Corporate segment overview

-The holdings and treasury organisation manages many of the Corporate entities and is the point of contact between Shell and the external capital markets.
-It is centralised in London and supported by regional centres in Singapore and Rio de Janeiro.
-Its daily operations include liquidity management, advising and financing subsidiaries and joint ventures, arranging the efficient investment of any surplus funds, transacting foreign exchange and managing Shell’s bank account infrastructure.
+The holdings and treasury organisation manages many of the Corporate entities and is the point of contact between Shell and the external financial markets.
+Its daily operations include liquidity management, advising and financing subsidiaries and joint ventures, arranging the efficient investment of any surplus funds, foreign currency exchange and managing Shell’s bank account infrastructure.

 The treasury organisation maintains Shell’s credit ratings and debt platforms, issues short- and long-term capital-market instruments and executes the Royal Dutch Shell dividend, scrip and share buyback programmes.